-- 1. A column named "ssn\present" matches a PATH classifier for the SSN domain with a match strength of 0.67.
-However, the column is boolean type and does not match the TYPE classifier for the SSN domain, which returns a -1.0 result.
-The verdict is -1.0 and the SSN domain is not assigned. - 2.
-A column named "passport\no" contains 9 digit numeric values, which match the REGEX classifiers for both the SSN and PASSPORT\NO domains.
-Both REGEX classifiers return a confidence of 0.5 for this match.
-However, while the PATH classifier for the PASSPORT NO domain matches and returns a match strength of 0.67, the PATH classifier for the SSN domain does not match, returning 0.
-The final confidence values are PASSPORT\NO at 0.84, and SSN at 0.5, so the PASSPORT\NO domain is the best match and the PASSPORT\NO domain and associated masking algorithm are assigned to the column.
+- 1. A column named "ssn\present" happens to match a PATH classifier for SSN domain, which produces a .67 match.
+However, the column is boolean type and does not match the TYPE classifier for SSN domain, which returns a -1.0 result.
+The verdict would be -1.0 and the SSN domain would not be assigned. - A column named "passport\no" contains 9 digit numeric values, which match the REGEX classifiers for both SSN and PASSPORT\NO domains.
+Both REGEX classifiers return .5 confidence for this match.
+However, while the PATH classifier for PASSPORT\NO matches and returns .67, the PATH classifier for SSN domain does not match, returning 0.
+The final confidence values would be PASSPORT\NO at .84, and SSN at .5, so the PASSPORT\NO domain would be the best match and the PASSPORT\NO domain and associated masking algorithm would be assigned to the column. - i Default Assignment Threshold